 It is a false dichotomy of course.
-One which many thoughful Christians would object to as unscriptural, misleading, even disingenious.
+One which many thoughtful Christians would object to as unscriptural, misleading, even disingenuous.
 But it is so well entrenched within the Atheist community that I’m starting to feel attempts to expand their linguistic awareness are futile.

 Maybe a better approach would be to affirm, “Well if that is your definition of faith, then the good news is faith is not necessary for living the Christian life … only trust and confidence are.”
 For the essential issue is not whether Reality is real or not, but whether it is blind, pitiless and indifferent or not.
 I just happen to have confidence, given my life experience and the accounts of trustworthy witnesses, that Reality really, really cares.